hetsch/MessageQueueNET/doc/api/api_en.md

 - **lifetimeSeconds <int>**: If the queue is empty for longer than the time specified here, it is automatically deleted. a value of ``0`` means that the queue is never automatically deleted
 - **itemLifetimeSeconds <int>**: If a message is not picked up under the time span shown here, it is automatically deleted.
 A value of ``0`` means that messages are never automatically deleted.
+- **confirmationPeriodSeconds <int>**: This value can be used to ensure that the successful processing of a message from the client must be confirmed.
+Otherwise, this message is automatically added back to the queue.
 - **suspendEnqueue <bool>**: If you set this werr to ``true``, no more values can be added to this queue until the value is set back to ``false``.
 - **suspendDequeue <bool>**: If you set this value to ``true``, no messages can be retrieved from this queue.
 The messages are not deleted.
 If you set the value back to ``false``, the queue can be processed again.